 ABOUT GOAL VALUES

-When you’re selling online, your website is designed to 1) collect revenue/make sales + 2) collect leads/contact information.
-In turn, this means your goals will likely in at least one of two ways :: by sales + through lead generation.
+When you’re selling online, your website is designed to 1) collect revenue/make sales and 2) collect leads/contact information.
+In turn, this means your goals will likely in at least one of two ways :: by sales and through lead generation.
 Each of these actions will have an accompanying value, in dollah-dollah bills, y’all.

 Calculating the value of your sales should be pretty straight forward.
 When someone lands on the “thank you for your purchase” page, it means you’ve collected X amount of dollars.